Mediated Immediacy During Virtual Dinners Between Strangers

 Keywords:immediacy, informal interactions, video communication, social presence

 During the COVID-19 pandemic, virtual communication channels have been used to ensure physical distance between people.
 However, moving everyday social interactions into virtual platforms also affects the communication of relational distance – that is, immediacy – between people.
 The study goal is to understand the content, functions, and situational meanings of immediacy at virtual dinners between strangers.
-We recorded and observed four virtual dinners and interviewed all participants afterward.
-The results revealed that in addition to self-presentational and other oriented communication, the participants engaged in communication to create common ground for interaction.
+We observed, recorded, and analyzed four virtual dinners and interviewed all participants afterward.
+The participants lived in Finland at the time of the study.
+The results revealed that in addition to self-presentational and other-oriented communication, the participants engaged in communication that aimed at creating common ground for interaction.
 Based on the results, it can be concluded that mediated immediacy is communication that, in addition to being relational (distance between interlocutors), is also situational (finding common ground).

 Copyright (c) 2021 Venla Kuuluvainen, Ira Virtanen, Pekka Isotalus

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 All articles in Human Communication & Technology are licensed under a Creative Commons Attribution Non-Commercial 4.0 International License.
 Copyright is held by the author.